 I can control my effort and actions, but I cannot control the results.

-This “PROCESS NOT ACTION” reminder is important to me, and not only because I'm Overanalytical Man.
+This “PROCESS NOT OUTCOME” reminder is important to me, and not only because I'm Overanalytical Man.
 I'm also paralyzed by self-doubt.
 It's easy for me to not take action because I'm afraid.

 So, when I take on a big project like the course I just wrote for Audible, I often find it tough to get started.
 Before I even begin, I'm already imagining how painful it will be to read reviews from people who hate my work.

 “PROCESS NOT OUTCOME” is a reminder that if I work hard and provide good info, then I've done my part.
 I can only control what I put into a project, not what others think of it.